franciscovilchezv/platform-based-development/Labs/Lab4/node_101.md

 # NodeJS 101

-Node is a "tool" (not exactly), that allows you to execute javascript code outside the browser.
-That way, you can code programs in nodejs and run them in your computer using the `node` tool.
+Node is a "tool" (technically a Javascript Runtime Environment), that allows you to execute javascript code outside the browser.
+That way, you can code programs in NodeJS and run them in your computer using the `node` tool.

 ## Getting started